-The Department of Chemistry offers a program leading to the degree of Master of Science.
+The Department of Chemistry offers a program leading to a Master's degree in Science.
 In addition to the admission requirements of the Graduate Studies Office, a Bachelor of Science in Chemistry or its equivalent, as determined by the departmental graduate committee, is required.
-Although there are no formal options, students are able to specialize in analytical, physical, inorganic, organic, or biochemistry.
+Although there are no formal options, students are able to specialize in these areas: